Nobel-winning writer V.S. Naipaul dies aged 85

 During his early career Naipaul was dogged by money worries and loneliness.
 He met his first wife, Pat, at Oxford, who became his constant literary support.

-He was famously outspoken and had a reputation for cutting people out of his life, but once retorted: "My life is short.
+He was famously outspoken and had a reputation for cutting people out of his life, and once retorted: "My life is short.
 I can't listen to banalities."

 He likened former British prime minister Tony Blair to a pirate at the head of a socialist revolution, and was also disparaging about "sentimental" female novelists.